 Under 26 U.S.C. § 1202(c)(1), the issuer must be a domestic C-corporation.
 LLCs taxed as partnerships, S-corporations, and most foreign entities cannot issue QSBS.
 A common path is to form as an LLC for early operating flexibility and convert to a C-corporation later, but the conversion has consequences for the QSBS holding period: the stock issued at conversion is treated as issued at conversion (not at LLC formation), so the five-year clock starts fresh.
 Where preserving QSBS treatment matters, forming as a C-corporation at the outset is materially simpler than retrofitting it.

-Under 26 U.S.C. § 1202(d)(1), the issuer must have aggregate gross assets of $50 million or less at all times before and immediately after the issuance.
+Under 26 U.S.C. § 1202(d)(1), the issuer must have aggregate gross assets at or below the statutory cap at all times before and immediately after the issuance.
+The cap is $50 million for stock acquired on or before the OBBBA applicable date in 2025 and $75 million for stock acquired after the applicable date.
 "Gross assets" means cash plus the adjusted bases of other property, with contributed property valued at fair market value rather than the basis the property had in the contributor's hands.
-The cap is on assets, not on enterprise value: a company with $30 million of paid-in capital and a $1 billion enterprise value still passes if the cash and other assets are $30 million.
+The cap is on assets, not on enterprise value: a company with $30 million of paid-in capital and a $1 billion enterprise value still passes if the cash and other assets are within the applicable cap.

 The cap is measured at every issuance.
-Once the company first crosses $50 million in gross assets, stock issued after that point is no longer QSBS, but stock that was QSBS at issuance does not lose its status because the company later grows past the cap.
+Once the company first crosses the applicable cap in gross assets, stock issued after that point is no longer QSBS, but stock that was QSBS at issuance does not lose its status because the company later grows past the cap.

 Active-business requirement